Lorestan University

 Lorestan University (LU) is a public university of science and engineering in Iran, offering undergraduate and postgraduate studies.
-Located in Lorestan province of Iran, the university is among the top public universities and research institutes in Iran, illustrating its high status in research and education.
-The university has major campuses in the city of Khorramabad and several smaller campuses spread out across the province of Lorestan offering degrees in over 100 different specialties leading to B.A., B.Sc., M.A., M.Sc., D.V.M., and Ph.D. degrees.
-Although there has been some moves by the smaller campuses in the province to become independent universities, there are still strong ties between these newly established universities and Lorestan University.
+Located in Lorestan province of Iran, the university is among the public universities and research institutes in Iran.
+The university has campuses in the city of Khorramabad and smaller campuses across the province of Lorestan offering degrees in over 100 different specialties leading to B.A., B.Sc., M.A., M.Sc., D.V.M., and Ph.D. degrees.

 History

 The university was founded in 1977 as a campus of Ahvaz Jundishapur University and later became independent after the Islamic Revolution.

 Endowment

 Lorestan University is a public university and its funding is provided by the government of Iran.
 For the top-rank students from the national universities entrance exam, education is free in all public universities.
 Students with ranks below the normal capacity of the universities will be required to pay part or all of the tuition fee.